Nathanjr123/RoverChallenge/README.md

 #Pull the codebase and run on your favourite python notebook
-follow the prompts and ensure that you use capital letters for directions as i did not include input validation this was for demonstration purposes only here is an example input
+follow the prompts and ensure that you use capital letters for directions as i did not include input validation this was for demonstration purposes only here is an example input to be used as blueprint

 how many rovers are on board?  >>>2
 What is the upper right coordinate seperated by comma eg 3,2?  >>>0,2